Do you remember the trash pile?

 Yay, the big hole in the cabinets is gone!

 We used paneling adhesive and pin nails.
 In the picture you can see we have an ikea Lack table and some scrap wood and boxes set up.
 We used those to hold up the heavy fan and vent liner while we put it in place.
-After bolting in the guts, it was time for the fun part.
+After bolting in the guts, it was time for the fun part, I was very scared, I knew I should have hired the remodelers in elmhurst il in the first place.

 And after the screw goes in to pull everything together,